Paragard IUD Lawsuits Settlement Amounts

 First Bellwether Trial TBD

-Plaintiffs in this litigation must fill out Plaintiff Fact Sheet (PFS) without biographical information and facts about their Paragard lawsuit.
-But some did not turn theirs in on time.
-So, the MDL judge basically said, “Hey, if you didn’t do this, you need to tell us why or we might drop your case.”
+Plaintiffs in this litigation must fill out a Plaintiff Fact Sheet (PFS) without biographical information and facts about their Paragard lawsuit.
+However, some did not turn theirs in on time.
+So, the MDL judge basically said, “Hey, if you didn’t do this, you need to tell us why, or we might drop your case.”

-There are six categories for deficient plaintiffs who failed to properly file a PFS:
+There are six categories for deficient plaintiffs who failed to file a PFS properly:

 Category 1: People who didn’t give a reason for missing the deadline.